hitanshijain/Twitter_App/README.md

       import botometer

 - Run Botometer, using Twitter’s Api, on a few users.
 - First I authenticated Botometer with Twitter’s API credentials similiar to Tweepy.
-I also needed a rapidapi key for Botometer
+I also needed a rapidapi key for Botometer.
+- When I passed the username of a user, I got the details using the following command:

+      botometer.check_account(username)